tableau/connector-plugin-sdk/docs/gallery-submission.md

 ### Step 10: Launch the connector in the Gallery and publish Go-To-Market materials.

-Once your beta testing phase is finished and your go-to-market materials are planned, contact Tableau to choose the date and time your connector will be pushed to production.
+After your beta testing phase is finished and your go-to-market materials are planned, contact Tableau to choose the date and time your connector will be pushed to production.